Probing the cosmic sterile-neutrino background with IceCube: Introduction

 The light sterile neutrino is a well-motivated extension of the standard model and has been the subject of investigation in a number of experiments.
 Currently, there is evidence in support of ~\cite{Anselmann:1994ar,Hampel:1997fc,AguilarArevalo:2008rc,AguilarArevalo:2010wv,Aguilar:2001ty,Mention:2011rk,Aguilar-Arevalo:2018gpe,Serebrov:2020kmd} as well as against \cite{MicroBooNE:2022sdp} the sterile neutrino.
-For a recent review, we refer to Ref. \cite{Dasgupta:2021ies}.
-The presence of a fully thermalized sterile neutrino is in conflict with the measurement of $N_{\text{eff}}$ from cosmological probes~\cite{Hamann:2011ge,Cooke:2017cwo,Planck:2018vyg}.
+For a recent review, we refer to Ref.\,\cite{Dasgupta:2021ies}.
+The presence of a fully thermalized sterile neutrino is in conflict with the measurement of effective number of neutrino-like species ($N_{\text{eff}}$) from cosmological probes~\cite{Hamann:2011ge,Cooke:2017cwo,Planck:2018vyg}.
 If the sterile neutrino has self-interactions via a MeV scale vector mediator, their recoupling can be delayed, and the $N_{\text{eff}}$ constraints can be avoided \cite{Hannestad:2013ana,Dasgupta:2013zpn}.
-The case for pseudo-scalar mediator is studied in Ref. \cite{Archidiacono:2014nda}.
-Despite the early success, the self-interacting sterile neutrino scenario has been tested against many cosmological observations \cite{Saviano:2014esa, Mirizzi:2014ama, Forastieri:2017oma, Choi:2018gho, Song:2018zyl}.
-It was shown in Ref. \cite{Chu:2018gxk} that the basic scenario is in conflict with bounds on the sum of neutrino mass, and some resolutions have been provided as well.
+The case for pseudo-scalar mediator is studied in Ref.\,\cite{Archidiacono:2014nda}.
+The self-interacting sterile neutrino scenario has been tested against many cosmological observations \cite{Saviano:2014esa, Mirizzi:2014ama, Forastieri:2017oma, Choi:2018gho, Song:2018zyl}.
+It was shown in Ref.\,\cite{Chu:2018gxk} that the basic scenario is in conflict with bounds on the sum of neutrino mass, and some resolutions have been provided as well.
 One must note that these results depend on the choice of background cosmology as $\Lambda$CDM, and the bounds will change if other scenarios are considered \cite{RoyChoudhury:2018vnm,RoyChoudhury:2018gay,RoyChoudhury:2019hls}.
-Recent analyses of large-scale structure data have also indicated the preference for self-interacting neutrinos~\cite{He:2023oke,Camarena:2023cku}.
-With this as motivation, we ask if the dip due to a cosmic sterile-neutrino background can be probed in IceCube and whether the inclusion of these features leads to an appreciable decrease in the inferred spectral index.
+Recent analyses of large-scale structure data have also indicated a preference for self-interacting neutrinos~\cite{He:2023oke,Camarena:2023cku}.
+With this as motivation, we ask if the dip due to a cosmic sterile-neutrino background can be probed in IceCube and whether the inclusion of these features leads to an appreciable effect on the inferred spectral index.
 The main result of this paper is shown in \Cref{fig:gamma}.
 We find that the systematic inclusion of the dips results in,